 Social and Collaboration Apps

-Social and Collaboration Apps facilitate interaction among a group of users, often in the form of online discussion, comments and likes, as well as records of user activity like a workout or a visit to a restaurant.
-These apps include public and internal social networks, consumer cloud services, tools for collaborating on projects and documents, and online dating services.
+Social and Collaboration Apps facilitate interaction among a group of users, often in the form of online discussion, comments and likes, as well as through shared user activity such as working out or visiting a restaurant.
+Public and internal social networks, consumer cloud services, tools for collaborating on projects and documents, and online dating services are all social and collaboration applications.